The prophet Isaiah was used by God to supply us and Israel with more information about the coming Good Shepherd, the Messiah:

 Behold, His reward is with Him,

-Messiah’s strong hand and ruling arm will become more apparent when Christ returns the second time to reign over the whole earth from the throne of David in Jerusalem.
-But just as two mountains lined up behind one another on a distant horizon can appear to be only one, these two distinct events appeared to be unified in the distant prophetic vision of Isaiah.
+Messiah’s strong hand and ruling arm will become more apparent when Jesus Christ returns a second time to reign as King over the entire earth from the throne of David in Jerusalem.
+Just as two mountains lined up one behind the other on a distant horizon can appear to be only one, these two distinct visitations by Christ appeared to be a single one, unified in the distant prophetic vision of Isaiah.

 When Jesus came to earth the first time, His activities were focused on spreading the good news of the kingdom of God, and testifying to His kingship by performing countless miracles of physical healing and freedom from demonic oppression.
-During His entire ministry here, He was also walking the road to the cross.
-On this cross He was to bear our sins and shame and to grant us eternal life, as shown by His miraculous resurrection as first born from the dead.
+During His three-year ministry here, He was also walking the road to the cross.
+On this cross, He would bear all of our sin and shame and to grant us eternal life, as testified to by His miraculous resurrection from the dead, the first born of many believers.

 But God also wants us to join Him in His work.

 God has a job for us to do, specifically created and prepared for us using our own unique skills and abilities.
-It will likely involve loving and serving others to help draw them towards His kingdom.
-We may get tired, but will renew our energy and get our direction through the power of the Holy Spirit.
+It will likely involve loving and serving others, helping to draw them towards His kingdom in the process.
+We may get physically tired, but this work will renew our spiritual energy and joy as we get our direction and power through the Holy Spirit.

-When we do find our place of service, it will not often be overwhelming or too demanding.
-If that is the case, it may not the final place where He wants us to be – it may be a training experience.
-His work will often energize us and we will enjoy it, but not always.
+When we do find our place of service, it will not often be too overwhelming or demanding.
+If that is continually the case, it may not the final place where He wants us to serve – it may only be a training experience.
+God’s work will often energize us and we will enjoy it, but not always.

 Jesus’ work involved going to the cross, something we ourselves could never do.
 But He did tell us to pick up our own cross and to follow Him.
-It will be labor, and there will be difficult times, but the burden will not be too much for us.
-As Jesus told all who would hear:
+There will be labor, and there will be difficult times, but in the end, the burden will not be too much for us.
+As Jesus told all who would listen:

-So if God wants to use us to help shepherd His flock, what type of work might this be?
+So if Jesus wants us to help shepherd His flock, what type of work might this involve?

-There may be moments when we will be with someone going through a crisis, to help them through.
-Other times we will share or teach something from the word of God to plant or water spiritual seeds.
-We may feed the hungry, visit the sick or give an ear and heart to someone in prison who wants to walk a different and better path.
-All along the way, we pray for direction, guidance and those around us.
+There may be moments when we will simply be there to support and pray with someone going through a crisis, in a home or a hospital, to help them to get through.
+Other times, He will put us somewhere to share or teach from the word of God, in a Sunday School class or a jail, to plant and water spiritual seeds.
+Or in a food pantry or food service line for the poor and the homeless.
+In this way, we are being the hands and feet of Christ to feed the hungry, visit the sick, give an ear and heart to someone in prison or anyone who desperately wants to walk a different direction to follow God and live a better path.
+All along our journey, we continually pray for wisdom, direction, guidance, protection, and for those around us we are serving.

 Reflections

-Lord, guide us by Your Holy Spirit to help us to join You in the work of a spiritual shepherd.
-Show us where we are to go and where we are to stay, in service to You and others.
-We want to do the very things You have planned for us to do from the beginning of time.
-In Jesus’ name we pray, Amen.
+Lord, guide us by Your Holy Spirit to help us to join You in the work of the Good Shepherd.
+Show us specifically where we are to go and how long we are to stay in service to You and Your people.
+We want to do the very things that You have planned for us to do.
+We ask this in Jesus’ name, Amen.